Dedicated Remote Staff vs Freelancers

 Another reason why individual freelancers tend to job hop is that they are individuals who do not have a measured sense of accountability.
 They do know they have to report to the client representative.
 But they do not feel that they are part of a team that they have to answer to.
 Sometimes, the client representative does not interface with them often enough; this infrequent or lack of contact tends to make the individual freelancer looser or more relaxed about complying with his deliverables.
 If nobody from the client side is checking on him, then he just might focus on other projects that do keep a close eye on him.

 All these reasons can be addressed by transforming individual freelancers into a consummate, hardworking, dedicated remote staff.
 Loyalty develops and is maintained over a long period of time because this kind of structure provides the freelancers the kind of security that he does need.
-First, a dedicated remote staff made up of editors, writers, administrative assistants, designers, and the like do not work as lone wolves.
+First, they are made up of editors, writers, administrative assistants, designers, and the like do not work as lone wolves.
 They work as a team who answer to an outsourcing company project manager; the outsourcing company, in turn, ensures that the relationship built with the client is maintained and enhanced.
-Because the dedicated remote staff keeps delivering their requirements on time and in excellent quality, the client does not take his business elsewhere.
+Because they keep delivering their requirements on time and in excellent quality, the client does not take his business elsewhere.
 Payment continues for a long time from the client to the outsourcing company who then pays the freelancers who are now a dedicated remote staff.

 With financial security in the bag, the need of these individual freelancers to job-hop lessens.